 Find more serene white living room design ideas in our gallery.

-4. Make sure reading spot seating is inviting
+4. Make sure reading nook seating is inviting

 There is nothing quite like snuggling down under blankets with a good book in hand and the fire roaring while the snow falls outside.
 But to make the experience really work, you'll need to ensure you invest in the best sofa.
 We think these gorgeous velvet sofas would lure us in.